AI cloud firm Nebius signs $3 billion deal with Meta, posts more than four-fold rise in revenue

 Nebius and its larger rival CoreWeave have seen strong demand this year as insatiable AI appetite has left even the biggest cloud companies, such as Microsoft and Amazon, with capacity constraints.

-The company is targeting $7 billion to $9 billion in annualized run-rate revenue by the end of 2026, compared with its ARR of about $551 million at the end of September.
+The company is targeting $7 billion to $9 billion in annualized run-rate revenue by the end of 2026, compared with its ARR of about $551 million at September-end.

-"The only real limitation on our revenue growth in 2025 has been the amount of capacity that we have been able to bring online," founder and CEO Arkady Volozh said in a letter to shareholders.

-"In the last few months, we have worked very hard to unlock this bottleneck, and we will continue doing so in 2026."

 Its capital expenditures ballooned to $955.5 million in the September quarter, from $172.1 million a year earlier, as the company invests heavily in securing GPUs, land and power.